0xbadc0fee/ECE530/ece530notes.md

             -   i.e. each post is a row in your table, rows have num id and text of post
         -   when want to read post, URL in that address basically says "give me post #x"
             -   query: "select all from POST TABLE where ID of POST is X
-            -   response: The post &#x2013;html renders text and send back to browser
+            -   response: post &#x2013;html renders text and send back to browser
         -   relational model common for blogs with COMMENTS
         -   COMMENTS table most like has same ID column as POSTS and COMMENTS data may be 'commentBody' or 'bodyText' etc.
         -   TABLE also have a column "post<sub>id</sub>", "post<sub>id</sub>" contains ID of blog post "COMMENT" relates to